Find Affordable College Courses

 The following schools top our list of the Most Popular Geological & Earth Sciences Bachelor's Degree Colleges.

-Our 2023 rankings named Louisiana State University and Agricultural & Mechanical College the most popular school in Louisiana for geological and earth sciences students working on their bachelor’s degree.
-Located in the medium-sized city of Baton Rouge, Louisiana State University is a public school with a fairly large student population.
+Our analysis found Louisiana State University and Agricultural & Mechanical College to be the most popular school for geological and earth sciences students who want to pursue a bachelor’s degree in Louisiana.
+Located in the medium-sized city of Baton Rouge, Louisiana State University is a public college with a very large student population.

 Of the 40 students majoring in geology at Louisiana State University, 28% are male and 73% are female.